Bolton School Senior Boys

 The School is particularly proud of Sir Harry Kroto, an old boy.
 He was awarded the Nobel Prize in 1996 for his discovery of Buckminsterfullerene, a third allotrope of carbon - click here for more information about Sir Harry and his career.

 Extra-curricular chemistry is strong.
-A Chemistry Club runs for Sixth Form and Y11 throughout the year.
-A Science Club also meets weekly.
+A Science Club meets weekly.
 The emphasis is firmly on enjoyment through further practical experience.
-Visits to outside lectures are also organised.
+Visits to outside lectures are also organised and school hosts the annual Royal Society of Chemistry's Christmas Lecture which Year 9 attends.

 Pupils regularly represent the School in competitions and have gained a lot of success in recent years.
-Teams of students from Years 8 to 11 take part in the Royal Society of Chemistry's local Chemquiz and the Salter's Festival of Science.
-Teams have also competed in the Young Analyst competition, finishing runners-up in 2007 and winners in 2008.
-A Y11 pupil also finished as a runner-up in the national 2008 Five Decade Challenge, where pupils took Chemistry papers from the 1960s.
+Teams of students from Years 8 to 11 take part in the Salter's Festival of Science and the Royal Society of Chemistry's local Chemquiz.
+The team that won the local competition went on to become national champions in the Top of the Bench competition in 2017.
+Teams have also competed in the Young Analyst competition, finishing runners-up in 2018 and 2019.

 Senior teams have competed in the Nuffield Curriculum Project.
 This is a competition based upon proficiency in analytical measurement.
-Our brightest Year 13 pupils enter the annual international Chemistry Olympiad competition.
-In 2005 and 2008, pupils gained gold medals.
+Our brightest Year 12 pupils enter the annual Cambridge Chemistry Challenge (C3L6) and those in Year 13 enter the annual international Chemistry Olympiad competition; in 2019 two pupils gained gold medals in the Olympiad.

 Head of Department